MetaMask/metamask-docs/wallet/connect/metamask-sdk/index.md

 # MetaMask SDK

-MetaMask SDK is a library that provides a reliable, secure, and seamless connection from your dapp to the MetaMask browser extension and MetaMask Mobile.
+The **MetaMask SDK** provides a reliable, secure, and seamless connection between your dapp and MetaMask (Extension and Mobile).
+It supports multiple platforms, ensuring flexibility for your integration needs.
-You can install the SDK in existing dapps, and call any [Wallet API](../../concepts/wallet-api.md) methods from your dapp.

-The SDK supports the following dapp platforms:
+Key features include:

+- **Multi-platform support** – Connect from web, desktop, mobile, or gaming platforms.
+- **Seamless mobile integration** – Use QR codes or deep links to create persistent connections with MetaMask Mobile.
+- **RPC request batching** – Enhance efficiency by batching multiple requests into a single call.
+- **EIP-6963 detection** – Automatically detect MetaMask wallets with or without third-party libraries.

+Explore detailed guides for each platform:

 <div class="cards">
   <div class="card">